 The platform I want to touch on more than the rest is social media.
 Your company should be plastered on social media.
 Managing your social accounts can get exhausting.
 Once you have the following, social media is free advertising.
 Every post you make gets shown to your followers the next time they log in.
 A couple of shares later, and your new lure company has gone viral.

 Pick one or two social platforms that you’re better at to start out.
 Facebook and Instagram have worked best for me in the past when it comes to selling products.
 These are the easiest platforms to get seen on mostly because they are the most used.

 The bottom line is selling is a full time job.
 Who’s keeping up with production while you’re selling or advertising the product?
 How much time do you have to invest?

 Step 4: Shipping Your Fishing Product

 I’ve found a lot of respect for this step over the years.
 Shipping can be quite expensive especially when you have to ship something to another country or through customs.
 Here are a few tips to keep shipping costs down for your fishing company.

 Use discount shippers like Pirate Ship to get discounted shipping costs.
-Etsy and Ebay offer this service straight on the platform but if you’re selling on your own online store front, you will want a discount shipper.
+Etsy and eBay offer this service straight on the platform but if you’re selling on your own online storefront, you will want a discount shopper.